-Sony has pretty much confused everyone with it’s mirrorless lineup over time.
-We have name changes, multiple mounts, different sensor sizes, and even more to contend with.
+Sony has pretty much confused everyone at some point with it’s ever changing mirrorless lineup over time.
+We have had name changes, multiple mounts, different sensor sizes, fast updates, no updates, and even more to contend with.

 Sony introduced its first mirrorless cameras after m4/3, but not long after.
-The original NEX-3 and NEX-5 models appeared in Spring of 2010 and established what is now a fairly wide line of products.
-Indeed, Sony appears to be using the E-mount that was introduced with the NEX-3 and NEX-5 for a wide range of both still and video cameras.
+The original NEX-3 and NEX-5 models appeared in Spring of 2010 and established what is now a wide line of mirrorless products.
+Indeed, Sony uses the E-mount that was introduced with the NEX-3 and NEX-5 for a wide range of both still and video cameras.

 In the still realm, we now have 4+ generations of NEX models: